Brian O'Conner: Furious 7

 Brian and the rest of the crew return to the U.S. and live normal lives again.
 Brian begins to accustom himself to life as a father but misses the old life he once enjoyed.

 Meanwhile, Dom learns from his sister, Mia, that she is pregnant again, but fears to tell Brian because of his longing for missing the bullets.
 However, their house is destroyed by Deckard Shaw, brother to Owen Shaw, who has come out of hiding for vengeance, which forces Brian, Roman, Tej, Letty, and Dom to go after him.
 Before leaving, Brian makes a promise to Mia that after Shaw is dealt with, he will dedicate himself to his family.

-To rescue Ramsey, a hacker who has a device known as 'God's Eye' that can locate anyone on Earth, the team airdrops their cars over the Caucasus Mountains and ambush Jakande's convoy and rescue Ramsey, finding out that she is a young woman.
+To rescue Ramsey, a hacker who has a device known as 'God's Eye' that can locate anyone on Earth, the team airdrops their cars over the Caucasus Mountains and ambushes Jakande's convoy and rescues Ramsey, finding out that she is a young woman.
 They then head to Abu Dhabi, where a billionaire has acquired the flash drive containing God's Eye.
 The team breaks into his penthouse and steals the flash drive.
 On both occasions, the team is pursued by Shaw, who engages in combat with Dom, with the team barely managing to escape.

 With God's Eye, the team manages to track down Shaw, who is waiting at a remote factory.
 Dom, Brian, and Mr. Nobody, along with a covert ops unit, attempt to capture Shaw but are ambushed by Jakande and Jakande's militants, who have allied with Deckard.
 After the ambush, Nobody's men are killed, and Nobody is injured, though he manages to escape with Toretto and Brian, while Jakande obtains God's Eye.